Joint Region IV and VIII Spring Meeting 2015, April 26-29 – Chicago

 About the Spring Meeting

-Since you’re already in Chicago, please stay one more day for a tour of premier academic research institutions in the area.
+Since you’re already in Chicago, why not stay an extra day for a tour of premier academic research institutions in the area?
 Participants are urged to register early as space is limited.
+The cost is $60 and you can register on the conference registration page.

-Lunch is included, snacks and drinks are provided en route, and wear comfortable shoes.
+Lunch is included, snacks and drinks are provided en route, and remember to wear comfortable shoes.

 Interested in Volunteering or Presenting?